quicwg/base-drafts/draft-ietf-quic-qpack.md

 : Indicates that x is A bits long

 x (A+)
-: Indicates that x uses the prefixed integer encoding defined in Section 5.1 of [RFC7541], beginning with an A-bit prefix.
+: Indicates that x uses the prefixed integer encoding defined in
+  {{prefixed-integers}}, beginning with an A-bit prefix.

 x ...
 : Indicates that x is variable-length and extends to the end of the region.